 EMERGENCY NUMBERS

-Emassy-Australia, Canada, New Zealand, Uk, USA
+Embassy-Australia, Canada, New Zealand, UK, USA

 All Foreign Embassie in Thailand